Posadnik

 In the early 12th century, Novgorod won the right to elect its own posadnik, who was originally appointed by the prince to rule on his behalf during his absence, thus the posadnik became the elected burgomaster.
-In 1136, the prince Vsevolod was expelled and the Novgorod veche began to appoint and expel princes at its own will.
+In 1136, the prince Vsevolod was expelled and the Novgorod veche (popular assembly) began to appoint and expel princes at its own will.
 The posadnik was so much of an official that the representative of the prince became known as the namestnik.

 Etymology

 The term posadnik appears to be derived from the early process of princely representation, when the prince placed (posadi) his men in towns such as Novgorod.

 History

+The city-states of Novgorod and Pskov had a prince who was the head of state, although they can be considered to be republics in some sense.
+In the other Russian principalities, sovereignty belonged to the prince; however, in Novgorod and Pskov, sovereignty was shared between the prince and local authorities, including the veche (popular assembly), posadnik (mayor), and other officials.
+Eventually, the power of the prince was diminished.
+The prince could also be dismissed, but not dispensed.
+The tysyatsky, who was originally the commander of the urban militia, also began to take on judicial responsibilities in Novgorod and Pskov.